maenmulhemeng/management/README.md

 # management
-This is project to test the management features of Git Hub
+This is a project to test the management features of Git Hub